kiselevMaksim1223/kiselevMaksim1223/README.md

 Front-end developer
 -------------------

-As a front-end developer, I specialize in React JS, Responsive Design, HTML, CSS, and JS.
+As a front-end developer, I specialize in React, Responsive Design, HTML, CSS, and JS.
 I have a strong passion for programming and constantly strive to learn new technologies and develop my skills through personal petprojects.
 When I'm not coding, I spend time on improving my English.
 Also in the future I see myself as a fullstack developer.
 Please don't hesitate to contact me via email or messengers to discuss potential projects or collaborations.

 * 🌍  I'm based in Batumi, Georgia
 * ✉️  You can contact me at [kiselev1223maksim@gmail.com](mailto:kiselev1223maksim@gmail.com)